 On decayed stumps of Fagus.
-Not found in Norway.
+One record in Norway.

-Known from Italy, Spain, France, the Czech Republic, Poland, and Austria.
+Known also from Italy, Spain, France, the Czech Republic, Poland, and Austria.

 Pileus 20-50 mm across, conical to campanulate, more or less with an obtuse umbo, flattening with age, rugulose at the margin, becoming entirely rugose-sulcate, apparently not translucent-striate, glabrous, not pruinose, young pale greyish brownish to pale orange brownish, darker at the centre, paler nearer the margin, becoming paler with age, pale cream to very pale flesh-colour, whitish at the very margin.
 Lamellae 27-30 reaching the stipe, elastic-tough, ascending, narrowly adnate, with or without a short decurrent tooth, creamy white, the edge white.
 Stipe 40-110 x 2.5-6 mm, hollow, tough, equal for the reater part, terete, somewhat curved, smooth, glabrous, not visibly pruinose at the apex, shiny, cream to whitish cream, the base white-tomentose, extending into a long root penetrating the substrate.
 Odour of apples when cut, then sweetish fruity.
 Taste indistinctive, not farinaceous.